Mackinac Island

 Mackinac Island (/ˈmækənɔː/ MAK-ə-naw, /ˈmækənə/ MAK-ə-nə; Île Mackinac; Mishimikinaak ᒥᔑᒥᑭᓈᒃ; Michilimackinac) is an island and resort area, covering 4.35 sqmi in land area, in the U.S. state of Michigan.
-The name of the island in Odawa is Michilimackinac and "Mitchimakinak" in Ojibwemowin meaning "Great Turtle".
+The name of the island in Odawa is Michilimackinac and "Mitchimakinak" in Ojibwemowin, meaning "Great Turtle".
 It is located in Lake Huron, at the eastern end of the Straits of Mackinac, between the state's Upper and Lower Peninsulas.
 The island was long home to an Odawa settlement and previous indigenous cultures before European colonization began in the 17th century.
 It was a strategic center of the fur trade around the Great Lakes.
 Based on a former trading post, Fort Mackinac was constructed on the island by the British during the American Revolutionary War.
 It was the site of two battles during the War of 1812 before the northern border was settled and the US gained this island in its territory.

 In the late 19th century, Mackinac Island became a popular tourist attraction and summer colony.
 Many of the structures on the island have undergone extensive historical preservation and restoration.
 Because of its historic significance, the entire island is listed as a National Historic Landmark.
-It is well known for numerous cultural events; a wide variety of architectural styles, including the Victorian Grand Hotel; and its ban on almost all motor vehicles, with exceptions only for city emergency vehicles (ambulance, police cars and fire trucks), city service vehicles and snowmobiles in winter.
+It is well known for numerous cultural events; a wide variety of architectural styles, including the Victorian-era Grand Hotel; and its ban on almost all motor vehicles, with exceptions only for city emergency vehicles (ambulance, police cars and fire trucks), city service vehicles and snowmobiles in winter.
 More than 80 percent of the island is preserved as Mackinac Island State Park.

-In 2022, Travel + Leisure named Mackinac Island the best island in the continental U.S. to visit.

 Etymology

 Like many historic places in the Great Lakes region, Mackinac Island's name derives from a Native American language, in this case Ojibwe language.
-The Anishinaabe peoples in the Straits of Mackinac region likened the shape of the island to that of a turtle so they named it "Mitchimakinak" (mishimikinaak) "Big Turtle".
+The Anishinaabe peoples in the Straits of Mackinac region likened the shape of the island to that of a turtle, so they named it "Mitchimakinak" (mishimikinaak) "Big Turtle".
 Andrew Blackbird, an official interpreter for the U.S. government and son of an Odawa chief, said the island was known locally after a tribe that had lived there.
-The French transliterated the work and spelled it as Michilimackinac.
+The French transliterated the word and spelled it as Michilimackinac.
 The British shortened it to the present name: "Mackinac."
 Michillimackinac is also spelled as Mishinimakinago, Mǐshǐma‛kǐnung, Mi-shi-ne-macki naw-go, Missilimakinak, Teiodondoraghie, and in Ojibwe syllabics: ᒥᔑᒥᑭᓈᒃ.